 # Fatal algorithm

-is reported in the corresponding structured fields:
+A case is considered fatal when any of the following is reported in the corresponding structured fields:

-* a death date
+* A death date

-* a cause of death
+* A cause of death

-* a cause of death after autopsy
+* A cause of death after autopsy

-* an autopsy was performed
+* An autopsy was performed

-* seriousness classified as death
+* Seriousness classified as death

-* at least one “fatal” reaction outcome
+* At least one reaction outcome of *fatal*

 Note that not all the above scenarios are available for every reporting format.